National Poetry Contest for Social Workers

 teal blue manual typewriter on a white table with a pair of hands resting on the keys

 The University of Iowa School of Social Work conducts an annual, nationwide poetry contest to acknowledge the creative talent of social workers and to draw attention to social work as a profession.
-“Hosting the national poetry contest here in Iowa City is a natural extension of what the School of Social Work has been doing for decades," says School of Social Work Professor and Director Mercedes Bern-Klug, one of the contest's founders.
-"We have been offering a Creative Writing Workshop for social workers for more than 30 years--and the University of Iowa is known as 'The Writing University.'
+“Hosting the national poetry contest here in Iowa City is a natural extension of what the School of Social Work has been doing for decades," says School of Social Work Professor Mercedes Bern-Klug, one of the contest's founders.
+"We have been offering a Creative Writing Workshop for social workers for more than 30 years; and the University of Iowa is known as 'The Writing University.'"
 In Iowa City — recognized internationally as a UNESCO City of Literature — writing is the air we breathe."

 Rules for submission